Password @ Your Library

 Library Workshops: https://lib.cuhk.edu.hk/en/learning/workshops

 Research Skills Self-Learning Tools: https://lib.cuhk.edu.hk/en/learning/tools

 Faculty Liaison Librarians: https://lib.cuhk.edu.hk/en/learning/faculty-liaison

 Space @ Your Library

-The Library offers inspirational facilities, with over 4,300 study spaces across its seven libraries.
+The Library offers inspirational facilities, with a generous number of study spaces across its seven libraries.

-- The Learning Garden on the lower ground floor of the University Library is open 24 hours a day, seven days a week for most of the year.
+- The Learning Garden and MakerSpace on the lower ground floor of the University Library is open 24 hours a day, seven days a week for most of the year.
 It is an open and flexible space equipped with advanced technologies and moveable furniture to support a variety of learning activities.
 The MakerSpace inside the Learning Garden includes:

 - Group Study Rooms are available for use in all CUHK Libraries, seating up to twelve people.
 Online bookings can be made 7 days in advance through the Library Room Booking System.

 About 400 networked computers with necessary software are available in CUHK Libraries for users to access library electronic resources and to navigate the Internet.
 You can visit the Library Homepage to view the current PC availability status.